simplesamlphp/simplesamlphp/CONTRIBUTING.md

 * Andreas Åkre Solberg, *architect and original developer*, UNINETT <andreas.solberg@uninett.no>
 * Hanne Moa, *developer*, UNINETT <hanne.moa@uninett.no>

-We've been lucky to have the help of many people through the years.
-SimpleSAMLphp wouldn't have reached so far without them, and we want to thank them from here.
-Unfortunately, they are so many it is nearly impossible to mention all of them.
-[Github can offer a good summary on who has contributed to the project](https://github.com/simplesamlphp/simplesamlphp/graphs/contributors?from=2007-09-09&to=2015-09-06&type=c).
+We have been lucky enough to have so many people help us through the years.
+SimpleSAMLphp wouldn't have reached so far without them.
+We want to thank them from here, but unfortunately they are so many it is nearly impossible to mention all of them.
+[Here is a Github page that summarizes everyone's contributions](https://github.com/simplesamlphp/simplesamlphp/graphs/contributors?from=2007-09-09&to=2015-09-06&type=c).

-Big thanks to you all!
+***Big thanks to you all!***

 ## First things first
 Before embarking yourself in a contribution, please make sure you are familiar with the way SimpleSAMLphp is written, the way it works, and what is required or not.